Main Library

 Consensus among HHS agencies on addressing social determinants of Health Through Better Data Capture, Interoperability

-July 15, 2021Nancy Halstead, Vicki J. TankleNo CommentsLexologySocial Determinants of Health (SDOH),Interoperability
+July 15, 2021Nancy Halstead, Vicki J. TankleNo CommentsLexologySocial Determinants Of Health (SDOH),Interoperability

 Over the last decade, members of the medical and public health communities around the world have widely studied and acknowledged the impact of social determinants of health (SDOH)—the conditions in the environments where people live, learn, work, play, and age—on a wide range of health, functioning, and quality-of-life-risks and outcomes.[1]
 In the past year or so, U.S. federal government policy has made a fundamental shift to align with this notion, focusing in part on better integration of health data and human services data to realize improved health outcomes that patients experience.